-If you want to measure %T, fluorescence, or intensity, do the following:
+If you want to measure %T or intensity, do the following:

-- 1. From the Sensors menu, choose Change Units ► USB: Spectrophotometer. - 2.
+- 1. From the Sensors menu, choose Change Units ▶ USB: Spectrophotometer. - 2.
 Select the unit or data type you wish to measure.

-Calibrate the Spectrophotometer (Not Required if Measuring Intensity or Fluorescence)
+Calibrate the Spectrophotometer (Not Required if Measuring Intensity)

 - 1. Choose Calibrate ► USB: Spectrophotometer from the Sensors menu.
 Note: For best results, allow the Spectrophotometer to warm up for a minimum of five minutes. - 2.
 Fill a cuvette about 3/4 full with distilled water (or the solvent being used in the experiment) to serve as the blank.
-After the Spectrophotometer has warmed up, place the blank cuvette in the Spectrophotometer. - 3.
+After the Spectrophotometer has warmed up, place the blank cuvette in the Spectrophotometer.
+Align the cuvette so a clear side of the cuvette is facing the light source. - 3.
 Follow the instructions in the dialog box to complete the calibration, and then tap OK.